Setting up a server

 Last updated

-You can create web pages and test them without a server but eventually you may want use something like XAMPP to install a web server locally.
+You can create web pages and test them without a server but eventually you may want use something like to install a locally.

-A web server is server software whose primary function is to store, process and deliver web pages to clients.[1]
-Pages delivered are most frequently HTML documents, which may include images, style sheets and scripts in addition to the text content.
+A web server is whose primary function is to store, process and deliver to .
+Pages delivered are most frequently , which may include , and in addition to the text content.

 Some features may or may not work without a server.